Socially shared perception and metacognition

 To answer this question, one of the key factors that must be addressed is conscious access.
 If you are unaware that others distort your perceptual experience, are you responsible for the beliefs and behaviours based on that experience?
 What is, if any, the epistemic responsibility of other agents in distorting, or aiding, an individual’s perception?
 Building on current models of perceptual metacognition, the project will (1) develop a principled way to determine experimentally whether social influences on perception are still minimally accessible to consciousness, and (2) examining how these social influences and their metacognitive profile modulate the epistemic role of perceptual experience in justifying actions and beliefs.

-Joint Attention: Perception and Other Minds
+Joint attention: Perception and other minds

 From care-giver and infant playing with a toy, to singing duets or playing basketball, we frequently and effortlessly coordinate our attention with others towards a common focus.
 Joint attention plays a fundamental role in our social lives: it ensures that we refer to the same object, develop a shared language, understand each other and coordinate our actions.